jwesters/Personal-Writing/Drafts/Weekly Songs.md

 	Also, the part where Rollins screams and his neck veins pop out was something my friend and I in Grade 6 would imitate.
 Got to love juvenile humour.

 92. ["Ritual"](https://open.spotify.com/track/5ZiTzbMB53mIiP3I4uQCmt?si=c0f806ac04e8480d) Ghost (Opus Eponymous).
 In High School I went through a death metal phase, listening to bands like [Deicide](https://en.wikipedia.org/wiki/Deicide_(band)) and [Morbid Angel](https://en.wikipedia.org/wiki/Morbid_Angel).
 These bands were "satanic" or had satanic overtones and maybe I thought I was an OG edge lord.
 Looking back at a lot of these bands, their music doesn't hold up (with maybe the exception of Morbid Angel).
 I was never big into bands that had many theatrics, maybe the exception being seeing Tool in concert.
 I heard of this band or song through a podcast, possibly [Jim Florentine's](https://en.wikipedia.org/wiki/Jim_Florentine) and loved the old school metal sound of them.
 I really like their newer stuff as well.
 Before the pandemic I saw them in concert and it may be one of the best live concerts I have ever seen in terms of production and just how much the crowd loved them.
 I miss live events and hope to see some soon.
 The Rage Against the Machine concert I have tickets for has been rescheduled 3 times now and I think it's more likely for [Chinese Democracy 2](https://en.wikipedia.org/wiki/Chinese_Democracy) to be released before I see them in concert.

+93. ["Superman's Song"](https://open.spotify.com/track/0biVEmibGXjE84BbliA23t?si=a88bcb36bcfc4cbf) Crash Test Dummies (The Ghosts That Haunt Me).
+The second cd I ever bought was Crash Test Dummies - God Shuffled His Feet, but this is the song that stands out to me by them.
+The reason it stands out for me is that I remember waking up one morning and my mom (and maybe also my dad?) were listening to music.
+This never happened in the morning and I asked what they were listening to.
+My mom said that my dad had heard a band the day before and liked them and wanted my mom to go buy their cassette tape.
+This was odd as my dad never really listened to music at home and I had never heard him mention interest in a "newer" musician.

+	I never really read Superman comic books so it wasn't until a few years ago that I realized that the following lyrics refer to [Solomon Grundy](https://en.wikipedia.org/wiki/Solomon_Grundy_(character))

+		Superman never made any money
+		Savin' the world from Solomon Grundy

+	I know it blatantly says his name in the song but I never knew what those words until then.